ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 If any of the two conditions below holds, the Group Manager MUST inform the leaving node of its eviction as follows.
 If both conditions hold, the Group Manager MUST inform the leaving node by using only the method corresponding to one of either conditions.

-* If, upon joining the group (see {{ssec-join-req-sending}}), the leaving node specified a URI in the 'control_uri' parameter defined in {{Section 4.3.1 of RFC9594}}, the Group Manager sends a DELETE request targeting the URI specified in the 'control_uri' parameter (OPT7).
+* If, upon joining the group (see {{ssec-join-req-sending}}), the leaving node specified a URI in the 'control_uri' parameter defined in {{Section 4.3.1 of RFC9594}}, then the Group Manager sends a DELETE request targeting the URI specified in the 'control_uri' parameter (OPT7).

-* If the leaving node has been observing the associated resource at /ace-group/GROUPNAME/nodes/NODENAME, the Group Manager sends an unsolicited 4.04 (Not Found) error response to the leaving node, as specified in {{Section 4.3.2 of RFC9594}}.
+* If the leaving node has been observing the associated resource at /ace-group/GROUPNAME/nodes/NODENAME, then the Group Manager sends an unsolicited 4.04 (Not Found) error response to the leaving node, as specified in {{Section 4.3.2 of RFC9594}}.

 Furthermore, the Group Manager might intend to evict all the current group members from the group at once.
 In such a case, if the Join Responses sent by the Group Manager to nodes joining the group (see {{ssec-join-resp}}) specify a URI in the 'control_group_uri' parameter defined in {{Section 4.3.1 of RFC9594}}, then the Group Manager MUST additionally send a DELETE request targeting the URI specified in the 'control_group_uri' parameter (OPT10).

-If the leaving node has not exclusively the role of monitor, the Group Manager performs the following actions.
+If the leaving node has not exclusively the role of monitor, then the Group Manager performs the following actions.

 * The Group Manager frees the OSCORE Sender ID value of the leaving node.
 This value MUST NOT become available for possible upcoming joining nodes in the same group, until the group has been rekeyed and assigned a new Group Identifier (Gid).

 * The Group Manager MUST add the relinquished Sender ID of the leaving node to the most recent set of stale Sender IDs for the group (see {{sssec-stale-sender-ids}}).

 * The Group Manager cancels the association between, on one hand, the authentication credential of the leaving node and, on the other hand, the Gid associated with the OSCORE group together with the freed Sender ID value.

-The Group Manager deletes the authentication credential of the leaving node, if that authentication credential has no remaining association with any pair (Gid, Sender ID).
+* The Group Manager deletes the authentication credential of the leaving node, if that authentication credential has no remaining association with any pair (Gid, Sender ID).

 Then, the Group Manager MUST generate updated security parameters and group keying material, and provide it to the remaining group members (see {{sec-group-rekeying-process}}).
 As a consequence, the leaving node is not able to acquire the new security parameters and group keying material distributed after its leaving.